* This is the Consumer Version. *

 Assistive devices can sometimes help.
 For example, people who have difficulty standing from a seated position may benefit from a seat-lifting chair or a chair with a raised seat.

-If people have been limited to strict bed rest for several weeks or have had a spinal cord injury, they may get dizzy when they stand up (orthostatic hypotension—see Dizziness or Light-Headedness When Standing Up).
+If people have been limited to strict bed rest for several weeks or have had a spinal cord injury, they may get dizzy when they stand up (orthostatic hypotension).
 A tilt table may be used to help such people.
 This procedure may retrain blood vessels to narrow (constrict) and widen (dilate) appropriately in response to changes in posture.
 People lie face up on a padded table with a footboard and are held in place with a safety belt.
 The table is tilted very slowly, determined by how well people tolerate it, until they are nearly upright.
 The slow change in posture enables the blood vessels to regain the ability to constrict.
 How long the upright position is maintained depends on how well people tolerate it, but it should not exceed 45 minutes.

 The tilt-table procedure is done once or twice a day.
 Its effectiveness varies depending on the type and degree of disability.